Wheat Germ Oil E TM

 Wheat germ oil naturally is high in the steroidal esters betasitosterol and campersterol.
 “Beta-sisterol itself is used as a medicine in Europe for BPH” (benign prostate hypotrophy) .
 Interestingly, while three studies using non-purified beta-sisterols found that it tends to improve urinary output (and at the same time reducing mean residual urinary volume for males with prostate problems), one study suggested that using purified beta-sisterol “did not help flow volume” .
 Of course, Wheat Germ Oil E TM does not contain “purified” betasitosterol, but the naturally-occurring non-purified form.

-Wheat germ oil is one of the most concentrated natural sources of vitamin E. According to the US Department of Agriculture, 1,100 mg of non-GMO wheat germ oil (the amount that is in each vegetarian soft gel cap of Wheat Germ Oil E (TM) contains over 164mg of vitamin E in the form of alpha-tocopherol .
-According to the conversion formula in the 10 th edition of Modern Nutrition in Health and Disease , this equates to 110 international units (i.u.) of vitamin E per capsule.
-Wheat Germ Oil E TM contains vitamin E as [d]-alpha-tocopherol.
+Wheat germ oil is one of the most concentrated natural sources of vitamin E. According to the US Department of Agriculture, wheat germ oil contains vitamin E in the form of alpha-tocopherol .
+According to the 10 th edition of Modern Nutrition in Health and Disease , alpha-tocopherol is an active form of Vitamin E.

 Most vitamin E sold is not Food.
 Natural vitamin E “as found in Foods is [d]-alpha tocopherol, whereas chemical synthesis produces a mixture of eight epimers” (natural vitamin E has recently been renamed to be called RRR-alpha-tocopherol whereas the synthetic has now been renamed to all-rac-alpha-tocopherol, though supplement labels rarely make this clear; on supplement labels d-alpha-tocopherol is generally ‘natural’, whereas dl-alpha-tocopherol is synthetic ).
 Natural RRR-alpha-tocopherol has 1.7 - 4.0 times the free radical scavenging strength of the other tocopherols, RRR-alpha tocopherol has 3 times the biological activity of the alpha-tocotrienol form, and synthetic vitamin E simply does not have the same biologic activity of natural vitamin E (some synthetic forms have only 2% of the biological activity of RRR-alpha-tocopherol) .
 The biologic activity of vitamin E is based on its ability to reverse specific vitamin E-deficiency symptoms , therefore it is a scientific fact that, overall, synthetic vitamin E has less ability to correct vitamin E deficiencies than Food vitamin E. There is an interesting reason for this, which is that the body regulates plasma vitamin E through a specific liver alpha-tocopherol transfer protein, whereas it has no such protein for other vitamin E forms .
 Or in other words, the liver produces a protein to handle vitamin E found in Food (like Wheat Germ Oil E TM), but not for the synthetic forms!